eyalbirger/TyperCounter/README.md

 &emsp;Follow the app's instructions.
 The app will create a layoutOutpus.txt file in your ```layout/``` folder.

 &emsp;**5: Visualize**
-&emsp;Copy the contents of layoutOutput.txt and paste it into the Raw Data tab at [keyboard-layout-editor.com](https://www.keyboard-layout-editor.com/).
+&emsp;Copy the contentss of layoutOutput.txt and paste it into the Raw Data tab at [keyboard-layout-editor.com](https://www.keyboard-layout-editor.com/).

 # 🔒 Security & Privacy
 - The .gitignore doesn't let you submit your logs and layouts.
 You can change it in the it to export your layouts and logs, but its on your own responsibility.